FAQ's Ecuador

 8. Does the guide accompany us on each island?

 Yes.
-By law, all Galapagos cruises are guided by a National Park – certified guide.
+By law, all Galapagos cruises are guided by a National Park–certified guide.
 The night before the cruise the guide gives an informative lecture of the next day’s itinerary.
-During this meeting he/she will describe the flora, fauna, and type of terrain that passengers may observe on the island.
+During this meeting, he/she will describe the flora, fauna, and terrain that passengers may observe on the island.
 Questions about biological, geological and human history are always welcome.

 9. What is the smoking policy on board the ship?

-It is forbidden to smoke inside the cruises.
+Smoking is forbidden inside cruise ships.
 Smoking is allowed ONLY on the sun decks.

 10. What is the electrical outlet and service?